archiewald/archiewald.github.io/_posts/2019-02-13-fixing-npm-package.md

 (87,20): A rest parameter must be of an array type.
 ```

 🙀 This is unusual...
 Clearly there is a TypeScript related bug in this package...
-Having a look on the mentioned `/index.d.ts` file, line 87:
+Having a look on the mentioned `index.d.ts` file, line 87:

 ```typescript
 export function ga(...args: any): void;